-- 2. Do you see the CS Principles Pre-course Survey at the top of the unit overview page? - 3.
+- 1. Navigate to the Unit 1 overview page - 2.
+Do you see the CS Principles Pre-course Survey at the top of the unit overview page? - 3.
 If not, you need to verify your teacher account.
-Please fill out this form.
+Please fill outthis form.
 Note that it can take 5-7 business days to become a verified teacher, so please do this step early!